 The Air Force is responsible for the continuous surveillance and security of Finland's airspace.
 Violations of airspace are prevented by force if necessary.
-In addition, the Air Force supports the activities of other authorities, such as the police and rescue services, and participates in international missions.
-During wartime the main task of the Air Force is defending Finland's airspace with fighter aircraft.
+In addition, the Air Force supports the activities of other authorities, e.g. the police and rescue services, and participates in international missions.
+In war, the main task of the Air Force is to protect the Finnish airspace against fighter jets and support the combat of the Army and Navy.

-The Air Force trains pilots and other personnel for peace and wartime duties in airbases, radar stations and command centres.
-The Air Force offers a rewarding way of carrying out military service for those interested in flying, aviation, technology, transportation or military police work.
+The Air Force trains military pilots and other personnel for peace and wartime duties in airbases and for various air defence tasks.
+The Air Force offers a rewarding way of performing military service for anyone interested in flying, aviation, technology, transportation or military police work.
 After military service, you may even find your future profession in the Air Force.